From Drifting to Direction: Tad's Story

 Applying to City of Refuge was not Tad’s idea.
 His mom encouraged him to try.
 He was skeptical.
 He had seen promises before and watched them fall apart.
 But when he stepped onto campus, something felt different.
 This was not a place offering quick fixes.
 It was a place that expected effort and offered support in return.

 At The 345, Tad found structure and accountability.
 He rebuilt confidence alongside practical life skills.
 He regained his driver’s license after twenty years.
-He completed NAPA automotive training.
-He began working as a facilities apprentice on campus and started the hiring process for full-time employment beyond City of Refuge.
-Along the way, relationships with his family began to heal.
+He completed automotive training and earned industry certification, opening doors he never thought possible.
+He began working as a facilities apprentice on campus, gaining hands-on experience and consistency.

-City of Refuge chooses to walk with people at the moment when hope feels thinnest and the path forward is uncertain.
+City of Refuge chooses to walk with people at the moment when hope feels thinnest, and the path forward is uncertain.

 Because of your generosity, people like Tad have access to training, accountability, and steady support through both setbacks and victories.
 Even when the ending is not yet clear, you choose to walk alongside them.
 Tad’s journey at City of Refuge is a testament to the power of structured support, accountability, and personal commitment.
 From surviving to thriving, he is proof that with the right environment and determination, it is possible to rebuild a life, regain confidence, and move toward a future full of stability and hope.
 City of Refuge didn’t just help Tad find his footing—it helped him find hope again.